Manavendu/siri_project/README.md

 # siri_project
-This is a siri like program which is built using C#.
+Using C# this project is a siri like program